LordSaac/FastEasyForm/README.md

 # Contribution

-You are most welcome to contribute to this project!
+Thank you for use this library on your project, with you collaboration this project could grow more with improvements and new idea.
+This project don't have support but you are most welcome to contribute.

 *  Buy me a  [Coffee](https://paypal.me/LordSaac?locale.x=es_XC)  &nbsp; :coffee: